lifelong-robotic-vision/Lifelong-Robotic-Vision.github.io/dataset/scene.md

 - (Fixed in Nov 2019 release) ~~There are duplicated messages on the /odom topic in office-1 bags.
 Can be removed with [this script](https://github.com/lifelong-robotic-vision/lifelong-slam/issues/2).~~

+- One depth image frame is missing in office1-6, at the time of 1560244316.03.
+(Thanks to [Willyzw for identifying it](https://github.com/lifelong-robotic-vision/OpenLORIS-Scene/issues/28))

 ## FAQ

 <ul><li>